--
+or by emailing the Director at: dianematthews-gehringer@lehighcounty.org

 The Lehigh County Agricultural Conservation Easement Program is promoted using the following public information tools:

 Press releases and newsletters are prepared and released as needed.

 The Lehigh County website

 Public meetings are held periodically in the county to explain the program to the public and show landowners how they can participate.